replicante-io/replicante.io/content/docs/agent/main/info/external-actions.md

 The check command MUST implement the following protocol:

 * The check command MUST return quickly.
   Long running actions should periodically generate status information for the check command to look up and make decisions from.
 * The check command MUST exit successfully (exit code 0) if it could determine the state of the process, even if the process has failed.
 * The check MUST report the state of the action as JSON sent to its standard output.
   The expected JSON object is described below.
-  * If the check command exists unsuccessfully (exit code not 0) it is assume the action state can no longer be determined and it has failed.
+* If the check command exists unsuccessfully (exit code not 0) it is assume the action state can no longer be determined and the action has failed.
 * A record for the action invocation to check is passed as JSON to standard input.

 The JSON report printed by the check to standard output must match the following:

 ```json
 {
   "status": "running | finished | failed",